Legal Reasoning for CLAT 2026: Legal Aptitude, Question Papers, Tips & Tricks

 You may also check:

-There will be 4 to 5 passages in CLAT legal aptitude.
+There will be 4 to 6 passages in CLAT legal reasoning.
 Each passage will be followed by a series of 4-5 MCQs.
 Overall, there will be a total of 28-32 questions.

-The legal aptitude section is now known as legal reasoning.
-These passages will relate to real-life circumstances or scenarios involving legal issues, public policy issues, or moral philosophical dilemmas.
+No. Legal reasoning is one of the five sections in CLAT 2026.
+The passages will relate to real-life circumstances or scenarios involving legal issues, public policy issues, or moral philosophical dilemmas.

 The legal reasoning section is considered to be the toughest section but with consistent practice of mock test you can easily crack this section.